radoslawik/SummonMe/README.md

-README!
+WPF application to retrieve summoner's information.

+**For developers:**

 If you don't have the file "YourDeveloperKey.txt" in your API folder, then:
 1. Create one
 2. Paste your developer key from https://developer.riotgames.com/
- - if you don't have account, sign up and click your nickname (upper right corner) and choose dashboard
+ - if you don't have the account, sign up to get your key

-Example of valid summoner data:
+Examples of valid summoner data:

-Summoner: mitr0vav0
-Region: EUN1
+Summoner: Mitr0vav0 Region: EUN1

+Summoner: IchMagToastbrot Region: EUW1

+Summoner: HomeWorkGuy Region: EUW1